EliasKurianPhilip/AutomateWithPython/README.md

 Domain-Based Filtering: Searches for emails from specified domains.
 Automated Deletion: Deletes the found emails and permanently removes them from the mailbox.

+Requirements:
+You need to download these two libraries: pip install imapclient pip install pyzmail36

 Note:
 Replace the gmail address with your own gmail.